CharlesCarley/HackComputer/README.md

 Otherwise if SDL is disabled, the default runtime is the command line debugger.

 The [web library](Web/) Is a flutter version of the command line debugger.
 It binds the c++ computer library to dart with `dart:ffi` and [`web_ffi`](https://pub.dev/packages/web_ffi).
 It targets the window and web flutter platforms.

+## Current State

+The whole project is an evolving work in progress.
+The flutter application was a test to see how hard it would be to implement a non-standard UI (using stack/position widgets).
+The web platform is incredibly slow - there is lots of room for improvement.
+The demo can be found [here](#current-state)

 ## Building